jananiravi/jananiravi-webpage/content/post/rlel-2018/index.md

 +++
-title = "R-Ladies East Lansing: 2018, Year in Review" subtitle = "Some accomplishments from 2018 & announcements for 2019! :tada:"
+title = "2018: Year in Review | RLEL"
+subtitle = "Some accomplishments from 2018 & announcements for 2019! :tada:"

 date = 2019-01-01T00:00:00